tkohler79/sc-current-source-titano/README.md

 - titano_cpy_v6:  files from titano board that worked wtih v6 of circuit python

 ## Things to do
+* write instructions on how to install code on to bare titano
 * Add python code to set current by talking to DAC chip...
 Difficulty level:  easy
 *  write to DAC.txt file on SD card everytime DAC values are changed...
 Difficulty level: medium
 *  On boot check if DAC.txt file exists on SD card, if not create it.
 Difficulty level: medium